CVS Interview Questions

 • Why should we hire you as a cashier?

-• How would you deal with a difficult customer?
+• How would you handle a challenging customer?

 • What hours can you work?